annguyen-public/ninescraper/README.md

 });
 ```

-### NOTE : NSFW section scraping won't work as it requires users to login to view the content.
+## NSFW section scraping won't work as it requires users to login to view the content.

 ## To get a random post